Mountaineering

 Intro to Crevasse Rescue

 Whether on skis or foot, glacier travel is a treat that we are privileged to experience in western Canada.
 Understanding how glaciers work and what to do in the event of a crevasse fall is critical for safe mountain travel.
 Learn how to rope up for glacier travel, build anchors, and perform victim rescue using a drop loop in this 2 day comprehensive course.
-Courses run at Kokanee Park based out of the Kokanee, SIlver Spray or Woodbury Cabin.
+Courses are hut based at the Wapta or Columbia Icefields.

 No experience required but you should have good hiking fitness and be able to carry an overnight pack.